 The help centre is available from the homepage and serves as a searchable FAQ as well a link to the contact options.
 Live chat could be added as a quick link to the home screen as a minor improvement, but they do have a feedback tab quick link which can take you to the contact page if you wish.
 The fact that they invite feedback at all speaks volumes for their customer focus.

 On the Money

 Its ten out ten when it comes to payment options available at William Hill.
-I won’t list them all but if you can't find a payment method that works for you here you won't find it anywhere else.
+I won’t list them all here but if you can’t find a payment method that works for you here you won’t find it anywhere else either.

-Limits vary based on the method but the lowest deposit available is £5 (watch this if you are trying to claim deposit bonuses) and there are no maximum deposit limits as such.
-Nor are withdrawal maximums mentioned, but minimums range from £5 to £25 depending on the method.
+Limits vary based on the method but the lowest deposit available is £5 (watch this though if you are trying to claim deposit bonuses) and there is a maximum of £99,000.
+Withdrawal minimums range from £5 to £25 depending on the method.
 Some methods have transaction limits but you can generally make as many of these as you like.